adrianlzt/cerebro/virtualizacion/openshift/oc.md

 # Prune
 oc adm prune xxx
   The commands here allow administrators to manage the older versions of resources on the system by removing them.

+# process
+Process template into a list of resources specified in filename or stdin

+# create
+crear los recursos

+# replace
+Replace a resource by filename or stdin

+# apply
+replace si existe el recurso, create si no existe